City Slickers II: The Legend of Curly's Gold: Production

-Parts of the film were shot in Arches National Park, Dugout Ranch, Professor Valley, and Goblin Valley in Utah.
-Bruno Kirby did not return to reprise his role as Ed Furrillo from the original film partly because he was highly allergic to horses and required constant allergy treatments to do his scenes.
+Parts of the film were shot in Arches National Park, Dugout Ranch, Professor Valley and Goblin Valley in Utah.
+Bruno Kirby did not return to reprise his role as Ed Furrillo from the original film, partly because he was highly allergic to horses and required constant allergy treatments to do his scenes.

-In 2008, director Weiland later spoke of creative differences he had with Crystal, and that Crystal wanted to be director, leading to clashes.
+In 2008, director Paul Weiland later spoke of creative differences he had with Billy Crystal, and that Crystal wanted to be director, leading to clashes.

+Home Video

+Shout Factory (under license from Warner Bros.
+Home Entertainment) released on May 25, 2021, on Blu-ray disc in Region 1.

 Reception

 Box office

-City Slickers II: The Legend of Curly's Gold was released June 10, 1994, and came in 3rd place at the US box office, behind Speed and The Flintstones.
+City Slickers II: The Legend of Curly's Gold grossed $43 million in the United States and Canada and $72 million worldwide.
+It came in third place at the US box office, behind Speed and The Flintstones.

-It went on to gross $43 million in the United States and Canada and $72 million worldwide.

 Critical response

 City Slickers II: The Legend of Curly's Gold received negative reviews from critics.
-On Rotten Tomatoes the film has an approval rating of 15% based on reviews from 26 critics.
-The site's critical consensus reads, "Lacking any of the charm of its predecessor, City Slickers 2 meanders around the map without ever finding comedy gold."
-On Metacritic the film has a score of 43 out of 100, based on reviews from 23 critics.
+On Rotten Tomatoes, it has an approval rating of 15% based on 26 reviews.
+The website's consensus reads: "Lacking any of the charm of its predecessor, City Slickers 2 meanders around the map without ever finding comedy gold."
+On Metacritic, the film has a score of 43 out of 100 based on reviews from 23 critics.
 Audiences surveyed by CinemaScore gave the film a grade A− on scale of A to F.

 Roger Ebert of the Chicago Sun-Times wrote: "City Slickers II, subtitled The Legend of Curly's Gold, makes the mistake of thinking we care more about the gold than about the city slickers.
 Like too many sequels, it has forgotten what the first film was really about.
 Slickers II is about the MacGuffin instead of the characters."

 Janet Maslin of The New York Times said that the film "has no real purpose beyond the obvious one of following up a hit, although the original film was just as casual at times.
 Both of them rely on Billy Crystal's breezy, dependably funny screen presence to hold the interest, even when not much around him is up to par.
 Both also count on the irascible Jack Palance, even though Mr. Palance's Curly was dead and buried when the first film was over."

 Peter Rainer of the Los Angeles Times said that "with several years to ponder a way to honorably recycle 'City Slickers,' the filmmakers responsible for the sequel—director Paul Weiland and scripters Crystal, Lowell Ganz and Babaloo Mandel—have come up with a buried-treasure plot that would barely pass muster as an old Republic Pictures Western.
 The only things missing are the singing cowboys."